United Nations Office for the Coordination of Humanitarian Affairs-UNOCHA

 About The crisis

-As the Syria crisis enters its eleventh year, civilians continue to bear the brunt of the conflict with an estimated 13.4 million people in need of humanitarian assistance.
-Around half of the population has been forced from their homes, and many people have been displaced multiple times.
-Children and youth comprise more than half of the displaced, as well as half of those in need of humanitarian to ensure that humanitarian needs are met without gaps or duplication, OCHA is responsible for timely information by consolidating and publishing information across the spectrum of humanitarian response, in various forms and formats.
-Using data modelling techniques, the OCHA Syria interactive dashboards enable intuitive visualization of 4Ws data (presence and response): who does what, where, and when, as well as provides up-to-date data on all inter-agency operations from inside Syria.
+In 2024, 16.7 million people are assessed to need humanitarian assistance across Syria.
+Of the 16.7 million people in need, 5.5 million are displaced.
+After 12 years of hostilities and persistent economic crisis, people in Syria saw their situation worsen when a series of earthquakes hit northern Syria and Türkiye on 6 and 20 February 2023.
+To ensure that humanitarian needs are met without gaps or duplication, OCHA is responsible for providing timely information by consolidating and publishing information across the spectrum of humanitarian response in various forms and formats.
+Using data modelling techniques, the OCHA Syria interactive dashboards enable intuitive visualization of 4Ws data (presence and response): who does what, where, and when.

 Img